MingStar/SimUniversity/Readme.md

 	* Display the game

 ### TODO:
-* Test whether the solution can be compiled using Mono
 * Added round results after the AI tournament in learning
 * Write tests for the game play
 * Have another AI to search all possible moves within the turn (particular useful in late game)